What is spiritual junk food, and why is it so dangerous to consume? Come find out how to recognize and avoid fast-food spirituality.

 What is spiritual junk food?
 Religion without spiritual nutrition.
 Belief in mythology and superstition is not spiritual; it’s make-believe.
 Spiritual junk is any system absent from exploring consciousness or developing human potential.

-If you belong to a spiritually bankrupt religion, you must return every week.
-Overall, you would need to admit these religions cannot show they have positively impacted the world.
+You must return every week if you belong to a spiritually bankrupt religion.
+Overall, you must admit these religions cannot show they have positively impacted the world.
 You’ll find Western religion at the heart of many wars; it’s the source of the world’s most enduring conflicts in the middle east.
 Faith is not a solution but a cause of human suffering.
 More people are starving, without clean water or shelter, while these religions display their gold and priceless art.

 Why do many people conclude Western religion is the fast food of spirituality?
-It seems like it is the root cause of many of the world’s inequities, persecutions, and conflicts.
+It seems to be the root cause of many of the world’s inequities, persecutions, and conflicts.
 Religion divides.
-It does not bring people together, leading many freethinkers to view Westernized religion as spiritual junk food.
+It does not unite people, leading many freethinkers to view Westernized religion as spiritual junk food.

 How Fast-Food Spirituality and True Spirituality Differ